Pedro Guerrero (first baseman/outfielder): Coaching career

-Guerrero was out of baseball until 2011 when his former teammate Mike Marshall, then Commissioner of the Arizona Winter League, hired him as a hitting instructor.
-For 2012, Guerrero was named the manager of the Tijuana Truenos of the Liga Norte de Mexico.
-In 2013 Guerrero was named the manager of the Vallejo Admirals in the Pacific Association of Professional Baseball Clubs.
-Guerrero was relieved of his manager duties in July when a new ownership group took over the team.
+Guerrero was out of baseball until 2011 when his former teammate Mike Marshall, then commissioner of the Arizona Winter League, hired him as a hitting instructor.
+In 2012, Guerrero was named the manager of the Tijuana Truenos of the Liga Norte de Mexico.
+In 2013, Guerrero was named the manager of the Vallejo Admirals in the Pacific Association of Professional Baseball Clubs.
+Guerrero was relieved of his managerial duties in July when a new ownership group took over the team.
 In 2014, he was named manager of the Rieleros de Frontera in the Liga del Norte in the city of Monclova in the Mexican minor leagues.
 Guerrero led the Rieleros to the Liga del Norte championship where they defeated the Palau Tuzos 4 games to 2 to win the league title.

 Personal life

-In 1980, Pedro met his future wife, Denise.
-The couple were soon married and moved into a condominium in the Wilshire District of Los Angeles.

-In September 1999, Guerrero was arrested for attempting to buy 33 pounds of cocaine from an undercover agent.
-In June 2002, he was acquitted of drug conspiracy charges after his attorney argued his client did not understand the full implications of the alleged drug deal.
+In September 1999, Guerrero was arrested for his alleged involvement in the purchase of $200,000 of cocaine from an undercover agent.
+In June 2000, he was acquitted of drug conspiracy charges after his attorney argued his client did not understand the full implications of the alleged drug deal.

 In April 2017, Guerrero suffered a serious stroke while in New York.
 Doctors feared he was brain dead, but after more testing, it was discovered he was in a coma.
 The next morning he made what was considered a miraculous recovery and was moved out of ICU, speaking to friends and family.